Chad Sutliffe, MHA, MED, NHA

 Phone: (616) 331-3687

-Dr. Leiras is an Assistant Professor for both the Allied Health Sciences and Public Health programs within the College of Health Professions at Grand Valley State University.
-She is also the MPH Epidemiology Track Coordinator for the Public Health program.
+Dr. Leiras is an Associate Professor in the Allied Health Sciences department within the College of Health Professions at Grand Valley State University.
 Dr. Leiras received her master’s degree in Natural Sciences (interdisciplinary program with a focus in oncology and epidemiology) from Roswell Park Cancer Institute, a graduate division of the State University of New York at Buffalo.
 Her Ph.D. in Epidemiology (emphasis in oncology and women’s health) is from the Graduate School of Public Health from the University of Pittsburgh.

 Advising appointments: https://am.gvsu.edu/amonline/default.aspx?AG=373